by Hitman 44077, partially adapted from Crisis on Infinite Earths #11 by Marv Wolfman and George Pérez

 “Yeah.
 It would seem that something’s changed a great deal.
 That’s not the only thing.
 I saw that you called Fran and your folks, so I’m assuming they’re all right.
 But some people aren’t so lucky.
 I tried contacting a few JSA members, but a few phone numbers no longer exist.
 I had luck in reaching Alan Scott, for example, but not Clark Kent.”

 “I’m not sure they all did.
 That bothers me as much as this new world does.
 In fact, here’s an odd bit of news.
 Carter’s alive, according to Alan, but he doesn’t seem to remember how he was injured.
-Same thing with the man who helped save him — Northwind.
+Same thing with the young man who helped save him — Northwind.
 They were with the JSA during the Earth-X battle, yet they don’t remember any of it,” Jay said, rubbing his eye.

 “This makes no sense.
 It’s like the world was put together with pieces of different puzzles,” Wally said.